rdimaio/13CAD/README.md

 through dozens of source files and reading comments).
 We are going to use **Doxygen** to automate our documentation.

+The documentation for our project can be found [here](https://rdimaio.github.io/ModelLoader/html/).

 ## Doxygen
 [Doxygen](http://www.doxygen.org/) is a tool that generates documentation from the comments in source code.
 There are several ways to mark a comment so that